telefonicaid/fiware-keystone-spassword/docs/second_factor_auth.md

   This call does not need a x-auth-token.
 Tipically is done by click in a email link.

-- Modify configuration for second factor authentication for a user, allowing enable or diseble it.
+- Modify configuration for second factor authentication for a user, allowing enable or disable it.

   ```POST /v3/users/<user_id>/sndfa```